MachariaP/MyLearningProjects/Python_tutorials/alxstudy/ooprogramming/classes/README.md

 These steps form the foundation for working with classes and objects in Python.

 **Class and Object Variables**

-The provided example demonstrates the use of class and object variables in Python, along with the concept of class methods and static methods.
+-The provided example demonstrates the use of class and object variables in Python, along with the concept of class methods and static methods.
 Let's break down the key points:

 1. **Class Variables vs Object Variables:**
    - `population` is a class variable shared by all instances of the `Robot` class.
 It is accessed as `Robot.population`.